-At Loyola Marymount University, advancement to tenure and promotion to associate professor is treated as the same decision.
-There is no tenure for the Instructor rank.
+At Loyola Marymount University, advancement to tenure and promotion to Associate Professor is treated as the same decision.
+There is no tenure for Clinical Faculty or the Instructor rank.
 Prior to tenure, the tenure-track faculty member is considered to be on probationary appointment, renewable each year at the option of the University.
-Proper notice on non-renewal must be given (pages 14, 15 Handbook, below).
+Proper notice on non-renewal must be given (section II.C.1 above).